Tom Wesselmann’s Later Works

 A new generation of fans has discovered the works of Tom Wesselmann.
 His images are appearing, with increased frequency, on the shirts, shorts, towels and water bottles of millennial skateboarders and surfers.
 The Robb Report calls the designs maximum art school chic.

-Wesselman was one of the Pop artists whose works were shown alongside Andy Warhol’s and Roy Lichtenstein’s, but his work was figurative, less than abstract and he never got the recognition that others did, although his Still Lifes and Great American Nudes Series, done in the 1960s and 1970s, were very well received.
+Wesselman was one of the Pop artists whose works were shown alongside Andy Warhol's and Roy Lichtenstein's, but his work was figurative, less than abstract and he never got the recognition that others did, although his Still Lifes and Great American Nudes Series, made in the 1960s and 1970s, were very well received.

 In the 1980s, when Wesselmann was in his fifties, he began to work in steel and aluminum and return to more classical compositions, paying homage to artists who had influenced him during his formative years as an artist.